theprivileges/wickeddeveloper.com/_drafts/on-complex-condition-statements.md

 }
 ```

-Here we can more quickly understand what the conditions inside of the `if` and `else if` are testing for.
-You can also quickly accertain what the actual conditinal expression is resolving to (e.g. `isCoffee`).
+Here we can more quickly understand what the expressions inside of the `if` and `else if` are evaluating to.

 <div class="notice--info">
 :pushpin: You may also prefix your variables with words like <code>has</code>, <code>should</code>, <code>was</code>, etc.
 </div>